wolgemoth/cpp-hashset/README.md

 If you find a bug or have a feature-request, please raise an issue.

 Like hashmaps?
-Check out my other project [cpp-hashmap](https://github.com/wolgemoth/cpp-hashmap).
+Check out my other project: [cpp-hashmap](https://github.com/wolgemoth/cpp-hashmap).

 ### Instructions